Join us in Online for ACP2023!

 Professor Mimi Bong, Korea University, South Korea

-Professor George D. Chryssides, The University of Birmingham, UK
+Professor George D. Chryssides, The University of Birmingham, United Kingdom

 Dr Joseph Haldane, The International Academic Forum (IAFOR), Japan